-Aakar is a great example I can give a little more color to.
-They are a social enterprise based in Mumbai, India, so they have essentially developed a plant based, compostable sanitary pad that can made in small manufacturing units that employ local women.
+Aakar is a great example I can give a little more colour to.
+They are a social enterprise based in Mumbai, India, so they have essentially developed a plant-based, the compostable sanitary pad that can be made in small manufacturing units that employ local women.
 They can be set up in a rural village or urban slums, and they train and employ women, giving them skills training and jobs through small production units.

 In five years from now, I really envision Cora standing for women’s health in period care and eventually other spaces as well, and being a leader in terms of changing the conversation around these experiences that are completely natural to the female body.
 I think Cora will represent a wave of change that encompasses the health of those products, the health of the woman, the perception of the body, the experiences of the body, and hopefully the way that business can be used as a tool for greater social change either here in the US, or globally.

 What advice would you give other female leaders?